tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/get_clickhouse_latest.md

 Mordor :) Bye.
 ```

-This way you can test any new feature that hasn't been released yet to provide feedback, verify if bugs are already fixed and so on.
+This way you can test any new feature that hasn't been released yet to provide feedback, verify if bugs are already fixed, and so on.